ShevchenkoOl/cat-finder-api/README.md

 # Cat finder API
 This repository was created for practice using the API.
 It includes several projects using public APIs, for example:
-__- weather forecast__ - where you can enter a city and find out the weather forecast for the coming days;
+1. __weather forecast__ - where you can enter a city and find out the weather forecast for the coming days;
-__- Star Wars__ - you can find out information about Star Wars films, actors and planets;
+2. __Star Wars__ - you can find out information about Star Wars films, actors and planets;
-__- Request a list of non-existent clients__.
+3. __Request a list of non-existent clients__.

 ## How to Use the Repository